Riders are continuously looking to bond with their majestic horses. One of the main things…

 Causes of colic:

-- Accumulation of indigestible material in digestive tract
+- Accumulation of indigestible material in the digestive tract

 - Ingestion of parasites